 Guess it's time for some avo- cardio!

-I am sure that many menstruators are aware of some of the cravings we experience during our cycles, such as sweets, iron rich foods like red meat, etc. However, were you aware that certain foods can help in coping with menstrual symptoms, while others may exacerbate these symptoms?
+I am sure that many menstruators are aware of some of the cravings we experience during our cycles, such as sweets, iron rich foods like red meat, etc. Most of us are told to eat a banana when we have menstrual cramps because potassium is supposed to lessen muscle cramping and water retention.
+To be honest, this was really all I was aware of when it came to eating right for my monthly visitor.
+But were you aware that certain foods can help in coping with menstrual symptoms, while others may exacerbate these symptoms?
 I did not know either until recently, but let’s taco-bout some of these foods that can either help or worsen the menstrual symptoms related to hormonal changes.

 As many of the meats we ingest have antibiotics and hormones in them, it is recommended that you ingest cleaner or organic meats during menstruation, or if this is not possible, reduce your meat consumption at this time.
 These meats contribute to chemicals in the body (causing the liver to work harder to detoxify the body) AND add extra estrogen to our bodies, which can promote estrogen dominance.
 Good to know right?